indrayam/bitwise-operations-deep-dive/README.md

 # bitwise-operations-deep-dive

+## Concepts
+- Bitwise AND, OR, XOR and NOT
+- Bitwise representation of positive and negative numbers
+- 2's complement

 ## Bitwise Operators
 - `&` (and): The binary AND operation has two inputs and one output.
 Always produce a 1 output if both of its inputs are 1 and will produce a 0 output if one or both of its inputs are 0.
   + 0, 0 => 0